ForkPrince/tap/README.md

 - `peazip`: Free zip/unzip software and rar file extractor
 - `librescore`: A downloader for musescore.com
 - `note-block-studio`: An app to develop note block songs
+- `trae`: An adaptive AI IDE that transforms how you work

 ## Formula